VermeilChan/Replenish/README.md

 ## TODO

 - Add a 15 millisecond delay between replants.
-- REFACTOR THE WHOLE CODE, the code is soo bad 💀.
+- REFACTOR THE WHOLE THING, the code is soo bad 💀.

 ## Known Issues